cosmosclassroom/cosmosintheclassroom/src/sphys/p5_waves_info/p5l10_model-wave-reading.md

 ![Interaction A](../../../assets/images/p5_waves/young-double-slit.jpg){: class="figure-right"}

-### The Observation

 A beam of light is directed through a screen with two slits and the interference pattern of the light waves is observed on a screen behind.
 Instead of seeing two bright lines (which is what one might expect if light were made of particles), Young saw a pattern of alternating bright and dark bands, called interference fringes.

-### The Explanation

 This pattern could only be explained if light were a wave.
 The light waves passing through the two slits spread out and overlap.
 Where the crests of the two waves meet, they reinforce each other, creating a bright band (constructive interference).
 Where a crest meets a trough, they cancel each other out, creating a dark band (destructive interference).
 This experiment provided strong evidence that light behaves as a wave.

-### Interference and Diffraction: Hallmarks of Waves

 Young's double-slit experiment highlights the phenomenon of interference.
 Interference is a property of waves where two or more waves combine to create a new wave pattern.
 When waves overlap, they can either reinforce each other (constructive interference), resulting in a larger wave, or cancel each other out (destructive interference), resulting in a smaller wave or no wave at all.
 Waves also have the ability to bend around obstacles and spread out after passing through narrow openings, a phenomenon called diffraction.
 This is why you can sometimes hear someone talking even if they are around a corner – sound waves diffract around the corner.
 Light also diffracts, although the effect is less obvious because the wavelengths of visible light are much smaller than those of sound waves.